-Each review article is prepared by a leading scholar and introduces the relevant field of academic study by surveying the seminal and most transformative articles within that field.
-The article sets the recommended readings into context, revealing how they have shaped scholarship and why they are important to the development of the field.
-To facilitate further research the recommended readings are fully referenced.
+The Review Article prepared by a leading scholar introduces the relevant field of academic study by making reference to the seminal and most transformative articles within that field.
+This piece sets in context the readings that follow, illustrating how they have shaped the scholarship and why they are important to the development of the field.
+The Recommended Readings have full references to facilitate further research.

 Using the reference links provided

-There is also a link to search for each reading within Google Scholar, providing an important alternative method of finding the readings on the original publisher's website and helping you to identify similar work.
+There is also a link to search for each reading in Google Scholar, providing you with an alternative route to find the article on the original publisher’s site and to help you identify similar papers.

-Finding the print version of the print recommended readings
+Finding a print version of the recommended readings

 A print edition of this resource, which also includes the full text of the Recommended Readings in their original layout is available as a two-volume print work, History of Entrepreneurship: Innovation and Risk-taking, 1200–2000, edited by Mark Casson and Catherine Casson (ISBN 978 1 78195 523 9).
 Use the Find This Book In Your Library button at the top of this page to see if it is available in your library.
 (The button only appears if your library has provided their link resolver details.)